ACTivity as medicine In Oncology for Head and Neck study (ACTIOHN study)

 Mapping the genetic and epigenetic landscape of sinonasal carcinoma

-Chief investigator: Dr. Manas Dave (University of Manchester, UK)
+Chief Investigator: Dr. Manas Dave (University of Manchester, UK)

 Outline: A multi-centre retrospective review of sinonasal malignancies from archived FFPE tissue